xBLACKICEx/mini-sqldb-rs/README.md

 > *Still at the beginning of the journey! 🌱
 This project is my attempt to build a SQL database from scratch, and so far, I’ve only scratched the surface.
 There's a lot more to come!*

-### ✅ Completed:
+### ✅ Implemented:
 - **Database Core**
   - ✅ Database architecture
-  - ✅ SQL Lexer & Parser
-  - ✅ Execution Planner
-  - ✅ SQL Execution Engine
-  - ✅ In-memory storage engine
   - ✅ Basic SQL execution (`SELECT`, `CREATE TABLE`, `INSERT`)
+  - ✅ In-memory and basic disk-based storage
-  - ✅ Basic Disk Storage Implementation
+  - ✅ Transactions ACID properties and MVCC

-### 🚧 In Progress:
+### In Progress 🔨:
-- **Next Focus: MVCC Transactions**
+- **Next Focus: Refinement Basic sql**
-  - Transaction lifecycle: **start, write, commit, rollback**
-  - Managing concurrent transactions...
+ - 🔜 add update, delete, order by
+ - 🔜 limit, offset
+ - 🔜 projection